kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 .. container:: dothis

-    **7.a** Use the :code:`printModel()` function to show your current model contents.
+    **7.a** Use the print model helper function to show your current model contents.
-    This should show that we hve currently got variables only in the nGateEquations and potassiumChannelEquations components.
+    This should show that we have currently got variables only in the nGateEquations and potassiumChannelEquations components.
     These need to have sibling parameters components created to hold any hard-coded values or initial conditions that are required.

 .. container:: toggle